 But, all the same, the Intel variant is slightly heavier (at 1.65 pounds) and thicker (at 7.9 mm) in build and assures redefined and improved performance through its 7th gen Intel Core i-series processor, with Windows 10 Home replacing Snapdragon’s Windows 10s.
-Furthermore, the Intel version provides a whole lot of reinvented and improvised features; sharper screen resolution to 4K (1,920 x 1,280 pixel resolution) boasting of a 12.3-inch touch display, a redesigned backlit keyboard cover designed to literally make the laptop more lap-friendly, screen protection by Corning Gorilla Glass 4 and so forth.
-Its storage capacity is spelt out to be up to 256 GB SSD storage and up to 8GB of RAM.
+Furthermore, the Intel version provides a whole lot of reinvented and improvised features; sharper screen resolution to 4K (1,920 x 1,280-pixel resolution) boasting of a 12.3-inch touch display, a redesigned backlit keyboard cover designed to literally make the laptop more lap-friendly, screen protection by Corning Gorilla Glass 4 and so forth.
+Its storage capacity is equal to 256 GB SSD storage and up to 8GB of RAM.
 It offers two USB Type-C ports and a microSD card slot.

-For consumers who do not want to tread the ARM-Windows path, this fresh and advanced HP convertible variant is the most lucrative catch.
-However, due to the battery optimisation technology of the Intel processor, the new HP Envy x2 2 in 1 version has a lower battery life than its Snapdragon predecessor, rated at 15.9 hours as opposed to 20 hours for Snapdragon.
+This fresh and advanced HP convertible variant is the most lucrative catch for consumers who do not want to tread the ARM-Windows path.
+However, due to the battery optimization technology of the Intel processor, the new HP Envy x2 2 in-1 version has a lower battery life than its Snapdragon predecessor, rated at 15.9 hours as opposed to 20 hours for Snapdragon.
 But, HP’s Fast Charge Technology can be availed any time to smoothen this little hitch, recharging the battery by 1 percent every minute.